 - Nordic Woods Homeowners Association (President)

 - Minnesota Transport Services Association (member and corporate secretary)

-- Manufacturers’ Agents National Association (MANA) (member)
+- Manufacturers’ Agents National Association (MANA) (former member)

 - Drug & Alcohol Testing Industry Association (former member)